High-quality, free and confidential counselling and wellbeing services

 Counsellors at Griffith provide helpful tools, strategies and perspectives on personal issues related to relationships, study or work life.
 Counselling can help you feel better, find solutions to problems and make lasting changes in your life.
 Over the past three years, our service has provided support and counselling for mental health and personal difficulties to over 4,000 students from diverse backgrounds and cultures, LGBTIQ+ people and Aboriginal and Torres Strait Islander Peoples.

-We also provide wellbeing services, crisis support, personal violence response and prevention and suicide response and prevention.
+We also provide support for overseas students, wellbeing services, crisis support, personal violence response and prevention and suicide response and prevention.

 You can also contact the Griffith Mental Wellbeing Support Line by calling 1300 785 442 or texting 0488 884 146.
 If you are in a life-threatening situation, please call 000 (ambulance).